-The Complaints Mechanism works with participants to identify relevant policy/project related information and facilitates the sharing of that information.
+The Mediation Officer works with the parties to identify relevant documents, reports or other information and facilitates the sharing of such information.

-The Complaints Mechanism proposes a joint fact-finding mission with the participants, when there is a need for verified information about a project’s impacts, to enable dialogue and negotiation.
+The Mediation Officer proposes a joint fact-finding mission with the parties, when there is a need for verified information about a project’s impacts on the ground, to enable dialogue and negotiation.

-The Complaints Mechanism supports participants to express their problems, define their interests and consider what they hope to achieve from the mediation process.
-We facilitate dialogue to gradually build trust and restore a good working relationship between the disputing parties.
-We then work to arrive at a mutually acceptable solution to the conflict.
+The Mediation Officer facilitates dialogue to gradually build trust and restore a good working relationship between the parties.
+The objective is to arrive at a mutually acceptable solution to the conflict.

 For example, the Complaints Mechanism may advice senior management on potential improvements to its environmental or social policiesand/or procedures, which following an investigation were found to have failed to provide an adequate level of protection to people and the environment during the implementation of a specific project.